Fantaghirò (film): Cast

-Production and release
+Production

 Fantaghirò was inspired by one of Italian fairy tales collected by Italo Calvino and was shot in locations at Bouzov Castle, Pernštejn Castle, and Lednice in Czechoslovakia.
 The director Lamberto Bava recalled: "My father (Mario Bava) wanted to make an adaptation of Calvino's fairy tale, but he didn't have the opportunity.
 I took it back and with Mediaset we decided to co-produce it together.
 It was a risky and ambitious job, just think that for their part I didn't have a lira more than the initial budget.
 Many costumes that you see were from the inventory then we went to shoot in the castles of Prague where it was cheaper."
 Initially Fantaghirò was to be a single film but the production costs were excessive and so it was decided to make it into a miniseries.
 The first film was finished in 1990, but it was then shelved for a whole year; the sequels were approved when it turned out to be a success.

+Release

 The film was originally aired on Canale 5 on 22 December 1991.
 Upon its Italian premiere, it was the most watched program of that evening, with over six and a half million viewers (27.50% market share).
 Kim Rossi Stuart's role as Romualdo gained him a national popularity.